yvetteveve/Gallery/Readme.md

 Heroku for the deployment
 Postgresql for the database
 Support and contact details
-For any support please contact me on nicoleha127@gmail.com or 0781899928
+For any support please contact me on yvetteumubyeyi2@gmail.com or 0781899928

 License
-MIT Copyright (c) 2019 Hategekimana Nicole
+MIT Copyright (c) 2019 Yvette Umubyeyi.